IPAC standards for clinics

 Are you a rural family medicine physician who’s interested in getting more involved with CPSA?
 If so, consider an active role in profession-led governance by joining the IPAC Advisory Committee.

-Guidelines for clinics
+Guidance for clinics

 These useful guidelines can help your clinic meet best practices on some elements not covered in the CPSA IPAC standards.
 We recommend reviewing and sharing them with your clinic team regularly to stay up-to-date.